mayankjangir23/JavaScript_functions/README.md

 🛒 Locate nearby shops on Google Maps based on user's location

 🗺️ Determine and display the optimal route between two locations using JavaScript

+A JavaScript based menu that consists of all the function mentioned above.